DiseaseTranscriptomicsLab/compbio-app-server/shinyproxy/README.md

-# CompBio App Server - ShinyProxy configuration
+# ShinyProxy

+[ShinyProxy][] is open-source and allows to deploy R/Shiny and Python apps via Docker images.

+[ShinyProxy]: https://shinyproxy.io

 ## Add new apps to ShinyProxy

-[ShinyProxy][] deploys Shiny and Python apps via Docker images.
-Put simply, you will need to:

-[ShinyProxy]: https://shinyproxy.io

 ### 1. [Create a Docker image of your app][deploying]